thomaskioko/blog/content/posts/kotlin-inject-anvil-integration.md

 ![SharedComponent](https://github.com/user-attachments/assets/1941b434-dd31-49d6-a265-92f893bb2739)

-Thanks to kotlin-inject-anvil, we can get rid of these as it's now generated for us once we add the merge annotation. 🥳
+Thanks to kotlin-inject-anvil, we can get rid of these as they are now generated for us once we add the merge annotation. 🥳

 ## Final Boss: `@MergeComponent` Annotation